GLIMS-RGI/rgi_user_guide/docs/01_introduction.md

 ## Data Distribution Policy

 The RGI may be used freely under the [Creative Commons License](https://creativecommons.org/licenses/by/4.0) with due acknowledgement (by citing this note for technical details or {cite:t}`Pfeffer2014` for scientific background).
-The inventory and this Technical Note can be downloaded from http://www.glims.org/RGI/randolph60.html.
+The inventory can be downloaded from XXX.
 Where appropriate (for example for regional studies), users are invited to cite the analysts who provided the RGI outlines.
 See [](03_data_decription) for more details about how to retrieve this information from the RGI.

 ## Data Sources

 The RGI is a combination of new and previously-published glacier outlines.
 All outlines are part of the GLIMS database and comply to the GLIMS license agreement.
-Many outlines used in RGI version 7 were provided by the glaciological community in response to requests for data on the GLIMS and Cryolist e-mail listservers ([2020-05-13](https://lists.cryolist.org/pipermail/cryolist/2020-May/005135.html)).
+Many outlines used in RGI version 7 were provided by the community in response to requests for data on the GLIMS and Cryolist e-mail listservers ([2020-05-13](https://lists.cryolist.org/pipermail/cryolist/2020-May/005135.html)).
 See [](tables/data_sources) for a list of RGI contributors.

 ## RGI source code